Skip to content

 Optional.
 If set, the extension and Mac app will only flag violations for this policy during the effective window.
 Outside the window, the policy remains published (searchable, viewable) but is not enforced.

-A note to other editors explaining why this policy exists.
-Only visible to users with VIEW_POLICY_RATIONALE — by default, all editor roles.
-Rationale does not appear in the extension or Mac app surface; it’s for internal documentation.
+A note to other editors about why this policy exists.
+Only visible to users with VIEW_POLICY_RATIONALE (every editor role by default).
+The rationale never appears in the extension or the Mac app — it’s purely internal.

 Free-text list.
 Used for filtering in the policies list and in CSV exports.
 Not surfaced to end users in the extension.

-• Audit — PolicyBot logs the violation but shows nothing to the user.
+• Audit — the violation is logged for analytics but nothing is shown to the user.
 Used for silent compliance monitoring.

 Each save creates a new revision in history.
 See Revision history for how that works, and Policy lifecycle for how policies move between draft, published, and retired states.